 Jeff and Gina witnessed the adoption of a little girl from Ethiopia by a family in their church and realized that international adoption was a possibility in their own lives.
 With their hearts set on adopting a baby boy, they attended a meeting at an adoption agency in their community.
 During the meeting, the speaker told the story of a brother and sister, ages 8 and 10, who were the oldest children in the orphanage.
 A family had met the children and wanted to adopt, but they were not able to adopt the pair.

-While listening to the speaker talk about the future this brother and sister would have growing up in an Ethiopian orphanage, Gina and Jeff began writing notes back and forth to each other, looking at each other, and felt a “nudge” in the hearts.
+While listening to the speaker talks about the future this brother and sister would have grown up in an Ethiopian orphanage, Gina and Jeff began writing notes back and forth to each other, looking at each other and felt a “nudge” in the hearts.
 Gina shares, “Our own kids were 5, 7, 9, and 16 at the time.
 It definitely had not been my idea to adopt older children out of birth order, but for some reason, this felt right.”

 With the urging of their four biological children, Jeff and Gina began the process.
 Gina recalls, “They helped get things ready for our home study, helped make photo albums for the kids, and were willing to share their rooms, toys, and parents.”
 Jeff and Gina were extremely proud of their children for their willingness to share their lives with future siblings.